conforma/cli/cmd/compare/README.md

 ## How Equivalence is Determined

-The equivalence checker performs a multi-step normalization and comparison process.
+The equivalence checker performs a multi-step normalization and comparison process with **deterministic behavior** to ensure consistent results.
 Here's the detailed technical breakdown:

 ### 1. Source Bucketization